Redditor Asks If She Should Report Her Friend for Finding a Lost Dog and Gifting It to Another Person Without Trying to Find Its Owner

 Ethical Considerations in Pet Ownership

-"I was a little bit shocked that he decided to randomly steal a dog", explained the OP.
+"I was a little shocked that he decided to randomly take a dog," explained the OP.

-Then the OP tried to convince her friend to make contact with its owner regardless he had already found him a new home:
+Then the OP tried to convince her friend to contact its owner, even though he had already found it a new home:

 This whole story made the OP doubt her friend: